-Dr. Kersey's areas of interest are acquired brain injury, community health, community-based intervention, self-management, social determinants of health, and health disparities.
+Dr. Kersey's areas of interest are acquired brain injury, social health (social isolation, social participation), community-based intervention, environment, social support, self-management, social determinants of health, and community service delivery models.

-Dr. Kersey’s research mission is to transform how occupational therapists conceptualize, measure and treat community participation following brain injury.
-Her research program focuses on the measurement of social and community participation, the examination of social and environmental factors that influence participation outcomes, and the design of community-based interventions to promote full participation in the community.
-Using a community-engaged approach to research, Dr. Kersey works to ensure that occupational therapy research and practice reflect the values and priorities of clients, particularly those with few resources and from underserved groups.
+Dr. Kersey’s research focuses on rehabilitation approaches to enhance participation in social and community activities after brain injury.
+Her research program focuses on the measurement of social and community participation, the examination of social and environmental factors that influence participation, and the design of community-based interventions to promote full participation in the community.
+Using a community-engaged approach to research, Dr. Kersey works to ensure that occupational therapy research and practice reflect the values and priorities of clients and is feasible for implementation in a range of clinical and community settings.

 Dr. Kersey mentors students in our Clinical Doctorate of Occupational Therapy degree program and our PhD in Rehabilitation and Participation Science degree program.